bytadaniel/clickcache/README.md

 })

 // use this method to cache a few rows or a single row
-// it will be stored and collected to a huuuge batch of data const chunk = await resolver.cache(myTable, rows) s or a single row
 // it will be stored and collected to a huuuge batch of data const chunk = await resolver.cache(myTable, rows)
 ```